gportay/dosh/README.md

 and it is going for removal in a next release.
 Consider moving the shebang to [env(1)] and its `-S` since the half of [2018][coreutils 8.30].

+## DOCUMENTATION

+Build the documentation using *make(1)*

+	$ make doc
+	asciidoctor -b manpage -o dosh.1 dosh.1.adoc
+	gzip -c dosh.1 >dosh.1.gz
+	rm dosh.1

+## INSTALL

+Run the following command to install *dosh(1)*

+To your home directory

+	$ make user-install

+Or, to your system

+	$ sudo make install

+Traditional variables *DESTDIR* and *PREFIX* can be overridden

+	$ sudo make install PREFIX=/opt/dosh

+Or

+	$ make install DESTDIR=$PWD/pkg PREFIX=/usr

 ## LINKS

 Check for [man-pages][dosh(1)] and its [examples].